surreal-ai/docs/docs/reference/cg_avatar.md

 }
 ```

-- `image_url` (required): A downloadable image url that has a recognizable human face.
+- `image_url` (string, required): A downloadable image url that has a recognizable human face.

 ### Response